bgoodwine/HDF5/docs/README.md

 ![](./compression_read.png)
 ![](./compression_write.png)

-Note that `bzip2` seems to provide neither relatively good compression nor relatively fast access times in comparison to other available 3rd-party compression algorithms, as `gzip`, which creates only a slightly larger file, has significnatly better access times, similar to `sz`.
+Note that `bzip2` seems to provide neither relatively good compression nor relatively fast access times in comparison to other available 3rd-party compression algorithms, as `gzip`, which creates only a slightly larger file, has significantly better access times, similar to `sz`.

 For all the compression algorithms provided, read time is worse than write time, probably indicating that compression takes longer than decompression.